SysError99/GodotToolForRestfulBasedWebGames/README.md

 ## Quickstart

 ### Building Games
 1. Simply copy all files from this repository (excluding Git-related stuffs, and `README.md`) to your Godot project folder.
-Then, in command line shell of project directory, run:
+Then, in command line shell of project folder, run:

 ```
 node build.mjs
 ```

-on your project directory to initialise `build.config.json` file.
+on your project folder to initialise `build.config.json` file.

 Its structure will look something like this:

 ```json
 {
 	"bin": "/path/to/godot/headless/bin",